Cibao International Airport: History

-In June, 2008, Continental Airlines announced the discontinuation of their services to Santiago until September 3.
+In June 2008, Continental Airlines announced the discontinuation of their services to Santiago until September 3.

-Delta Air Lines announced the new service to Atlanta, starting on December 20, 2008 and the resuming of the New York route on December 13, 2008.
+Delta Air Lines announced new service to Atlanta, starting on December 20, 2008, and the resuming of the New York route on December 13, 2008.

 On January 9, 2009, Spirit Airlines announced operations to Santiago from Fort Lauderdale, Florida, starting on June 21, 2009.

-In 2010 the airport recovered passengers movement from last year, handling more than 900,000.
-It also became the third-busiest airport by passengers in the country, been already ranked number three in aircraft operations.
-In this year were established also regular domestics routes from Santiago operated by Aerolineas Mas, Air Century, Caribair and VolAir.
-Aerolineas Mas became the strongest domestic airline in the airport and started operating Santiago's Airport as a Focus City-Destination.
+In 2010, the airport recovered passenger movements from the previous year, handling more than 900,000.
+It also became the third busiest airport by passengers in the country, having already ranked number three in aircraft operations.
+Also, in 2010, regular domestic routes from Santiago operated by Aerolineas Mas, Air Century, Caribair and VolAir were established.
+Aerolineas Mas became the strongest domestic airline in the airport and started operating Santiago's Airport as a Focus City Destination.

-March 14, 2011 Aerolíneas Mas, Air Century, Vol Air and Caribair all cancelled their domestic flights.
+March 14, 2011, Aerolíneas Mas, Air Century, Vol Air and Caribair all cancelled their domestic flights.
 The domestic terminal was then used for private charter flights.

-On April 1, 2013 American Airlines stopped their direct flight to New York's JFK Airport.
+On April 1, 2013, American Airlines stopped their direct flight to New York's JFK Airport.

-December 2019, there were plans by Frontier Airlines to operate flights to Newark, New Jersey to Santiago.
-However, their plans to operate the EWR-STI route were canceled due to airport restrictions.
+In December 2019, there were plans by Frontier Airlines to operate flights from Newark, New Jersey, to Santiago.
+However, their plans to operate the EWR-STI route were cancelled due to airport restrictions.
 That route was successful, however, as JetBlue was operating direct flights on the EWR-STI route as of October 2022.

-Up until January 2020, the airport operated on private land which wasn't paid to the original owners; the current administration was plagued with multiple lawsuits, with the lower courts siding with the land owners.
+Up until January 2020, the airport operated on private land which was not paid to the original owners; the current administration was plagued with multiple lawsuits, with the lower courts siding with the landowners.
 The case is currently in the Supreme Court.

 Infrastructure

-The Cibao International Airport infrastructure consists of the main international terminal, domestic terminal and a cargo terminal.

-The international terminal is the most utilized and receives most of the flights operating in here and it has modern installations to make easier the check-in, boarding and baggage claim processes.
+The Cibao International Airport infrastructure consists of the main international terminal, a domestic terminal and a cargo terminal.
+The international terminal is the most utilized and receives most of the flights operating to and from Cibao International Airport and it has modern installations to make easier the check-in, boarding and baggage claim processes.

-The airport's owners are planning to expand the runway and the construction of the new taxiway next to the runway by the next year.